Steve Jobs Marketing Strategy (Is Pure Genius)

 The core of it, and what Jobs ultimately believes, are the people who are crazy enough to think they can change the world are often the ones that do.

 One new marketing strategy Jobs drilled into the campus in Palo Alto was, "Don't market products, market dreams."
 This was a vital shift in the Apple brand.
-When it came time to launch the campaign, Jobs had to swirl in his head with images of Picasso and Einstein, and many other "world changers" - Jobs knew they were often quoted, disagreed with, loved, and hated.
+When it came time to launch the campaign, Jobs had to swirl in his head with images of Picasso, Einstein, and many other "world changers" - Jobs knew they were often quoted, disagreed with, loved, and hated.
 Still, he also knew the only thing people could not do was ignore them, as they were game changers and world changers.
 He even dared to refer to these brilliant minds as "the crazy ones," and it worked to perfection.

 Before going live with the "Think Differently" campaign, Jobs was torn about which version to use.
 One with Jobs doing the voiceover, or one with Richard Dreyfus.
 Both were sent to the network, and the decision was made in the final hour.
 The Dreyfus version, which was the correct choice, was chosen.
 Jobs' vision is genius, but the power of his voice is not.
 It takes a natural leader to recognize that you don't always possess that which is best.